Legendary Bollywood singer Asha Bhosle dies aged 92

 She went on to become one of Indian cinema’s most versatile and celebrated voices, receiving the prestigious Dadasaheb Phalke Award in 2001 and earning two Grammy nominations.

-Bhosle has also collaborated with global artists well into her later years, including a recent feature on British virtual band Gorillaz’s album The Mountain (“Parvat”).
+Bhosle also collaborated with global artists well into her later years, including a recent feature on British virtual band Gorillaz’s album The Mountain (Parvat).

-Tributes have also poured in from other music legends and Bollywood actors.
+Tributes also poured in from other music legends and Bollywood actors.

-Indian singer and music composer Shankar Mahadevan told the press trust of India that it is “a very sad day” for everyone in India’s music industry.
+Singer and composer Shankar Mahadevan told the Press Trust of India news agency that it is “a very sad day” for everyone in India’s music industry.

 “Every Indian is heartbroken today.
 Her music will never perish as long as humanity exists,” he said.

-Bollywood actress and member of parliament Hema Malini whose movies Bhosle has sung for, said on X: “It is especially hard for me as I have an emotional connect with Asha ji – she has made many of my songs so popular with her unique voice and style.”
+Bollywood actress and Member of Parliament Hema Malini, whose movies Bhosle sang for, posted on X: “It is especially hard for me as I have an emotional connect with Asha ji – she has made many of my songs so popular with her unique voice and style.”

-Beyond music, she nurtured her passion for food, launching her “Asha’s” restaurant chain in Dubai and Britain.
+Beyond music, she nurtured her passion for food, launching her “Asha’s” restaurant chain in Dubai and the United Kingdom.

-According to Indian media reports, Bhosle’s mortal remains will be kept at her residence in Mumbai till Monday morning so that people can offer their tributes.
+According to Indian media reports, Bhosle’s mortal remains will be kept at her residence in Mumbai until Monday morning so that people can offer their tributes.